“I will be the UFC flyweight and bantamweight champion within five years.”

 “Maybe they get killed, maybe they get put in prison for the rest of their life, but they don’t care.
 They have no goals and nothing to look towards in the future.
 I think sport, especially martial arts, boxing and wrestling, is the best way to help these guys stop.
 In the gym, they teach you discipline.
 And when you’ve been taught discipline, you’d never fight somebody outside, let alone stab them.”

-The British government currently has minimal impact on mixed martial arts.
+The British government currently has minimal impact on MMA.
 There’s no UK funding at an amateur or professional level, and fighters are required to pay for their travel, entry fees and even GB representative kit.
 Because of this, fighters rely on sponsorships and can face problems in competing at events to improve their reputation and attract bigger promotions.

 “The government should support more as all of these sports aren’t helped enough,” suggests Mokaev.
 “Even if they paid some of the bills for the gyms so people can pay less for a membership.
 If someone has been involved in criminal activity before, give them free membership for the rest of their life.
 You would rather spend this money on their development as a good human rather than in prison where they could become a worse guy.
 Many people come out of prison and become drug dealers, which just costs the government more money.